Sqooba/sq-conf/readme.md

 	sqConf.getInt("some.testIntValue") // returns 150
 ```

+## Other formats
+SqConf supports all the formats that the underlying typesafe config also supports.

 ## Java Wrapper
 SqConf also provides a java wrapper that returns java data types.
 ```